Pyomo/pyomo/pyomo/pysp/util/doc/demorapper.rst

    every time this runs.
 I have other tests of this code, so it should be enough for the doctest just make sure there are no exceptions.

+   I have tried +ELLIPSIS in various ways, but can't make it work, so I am testing as far as I can, then disabling.

 We provide a series of examples intended to show different things that can be done with rapper.